LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

  <div class="important">When using fragment mode, you must use the provided SDK callbacks in your app to implement functionalities such as menu items, action bar indications, agent name, and typing indicator.</div>

 2. Show CSAT notifications.
-For example, you can show a different title on the toolbar, show a button to close CSAT, and so on.
+For example, you can show a different title on the toolbar, or show a button to close CSAT.

    <div class="important">The container Activity that hosts the fragment must implement ConversationFragmentCallbacks.</div>